 The DBX represents Aston’s first serious attempt at becoming a more mainstream automaker by going after a broader target audience.
-Billed as the first family-friendly Aston Martin, the production version of the crossover will likely adopt a more practical five-door body style and get a longer, less coupe-like roof line.
-The front fascia is expected to make the jump to production with only minor modifications such as the addition of more realistic-looking headlights.
+Billed as the first family-friendly Aston Martin, the production version of the crossover will adopt a five-door body style and get a longer, less coupe-like roof line than the DBX Concept.
+The front fascia is expected to make the jump to production with only minor modifications.

-At least three additional new models will join the DBX, Aston has embarked on the biggest model expansion in its 102-year history, but Palmer refused to provide insight into what else the company’s engineers are working on.
-He explained that production of its core models like the Vantage will always be limited to 7,000 units in order to retain the sense of exclusivity that buyers seek, but models with a more mainstream appeal like the crossover are necessary in order to ensure the company’s long-term sustainability.
+At least three additional new models will join the DBX; Aston Martin has embarked on the biggest model expansion in its 102-year history.
+Palmer explains that production of its core models like the Vantage will always be limited to 7,000 units in order to retain the sense of exclusivity that buyers seek, but models with a more mainstream appeal like the crossover are necessary in order to ensure the company’s long-term sustainability.

-Aimed largely at the United States, China and the Middle East, Aston Martin’s first-ever crossover is expected to land in showrooms by 2020.
-When it goes on sale, it will have to fend off competition from a growing number of luxury off-roaders including the Bentley Bentayga, the Rolls-Royce Cullinan and the Lamborghini Urus.
+Aimed largely at the United States, China, and the Middle East, Aston Martin’s first crossover is expected to land in showrooms by 2020.
+When it goes on sale, it will have to fend off competition from a growing number of luxury off-roaders including the Bentley Bentayga, the Rolls-Royce Cullinan, and the Lamborghini Urus.